 Just like you would not take cocaine in moderation, you should not smoke in moderation, or drink dairy in moderation.
 If something is bad for your health, there is no moderation to consider.

 You either quit or eventually die.
-Don’t count on luck.
+Don’t count on luck – you might not have it.

 Hoping that you are one of those rare, rare people who eat junk food, smoke, take drugs and have bad relationships, yet still live up to a hundred years old and have no major health problems, is the perfect recipe for a disaster.